DeanLeong/git-group-lab/README.md

 <br><hr>
 ### Team Leader

-After you have the changes from all members in the `dev` branch it is time we merge `dev` into `master`.
+After you have the changes from all members in the `dev` branch it is time we merge `dev` into `main`.

-1. `git checkout master`
+1. `git checkout main`
 2. `git pull origin dev`
 3. `git merge dev`
 <!-- The --no-ff flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
 This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature. -->
-4. `git push origin master`
+4. `git push origin main`

 ```
-➜  test-group-git git:(dev) git checkout master
+➜  test-group-git git:(dev) git checkout main
-Switched to branch 'master'
+Switched to branch 'main'
-Your branch is up to date with 'origin/master'.
+Your branch is up to date with 'origin/main'.
-➜  test-group-git git:(master) git merge dev
+➜  test-group-git git:(main) git merge dev
 Updating 29fb49d..804ab70
 Fast-forward
  README.md | 5 +----
  1 file changed, 1 insertion(+), 4 deletions(-)
-➜  test-group-git git:(master) git push origin master
+➜  test-group-git git:(main) git push origin main
 Total 0 (delta 0), reused 0 (delta 0)
 To https://github.com/svetlasyrimis/test-group-git.git
-   085148e..804ab70  master -> master
+   085148e..804ab70  main -> m
 ```

 [e.g. A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/)